DavidAnson/markdownlint/doc/Rules.md

 Aliases: list-indent

+Fixable: Most violations can be fixed by tooling

 This rule is triggered when list items are parsed as being at the same level, but don't have the same indentation: